Welcome

 We are a trusted group of US based Volunteer Examiner (VE) Teams

 The Amateur Radio Testing Group is a collective of friendly and professional US ham radio Volunteer Examiner (VE)* teams authorized to conduct remote amateur radio tests USA nationwide.
-We conduct your online exam over zoom video-conference and via software based on the hamstudy.org test template.
+We conduct your online exam over Zoom video-conference and via software based on the hamstudy.org test template.
 We also offer in-person amateur radio exams from time-to-time.

 ..